ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 ## 4. LINEARIZING THE DATA

 :::Exercise
-According to the rules of logarithms given above, take the log of both sides of Equation 4.
+According to the rules of logarithms given above, take the log of both sides of Equation 5 ($T=ka^z$).

 :::